 The tree, growing 15 to 30 feet, is prized as a landscape specimen.
 Its weeping form and graceful branches are covered with shiny green leaves in the summer.
 In winter, without its leaves, the tree presents a pleasing silhouette.
 The Contorted jujube is particularly interesting for its unusual form.
 Jujubes can also be espaliered.
 (See our page “Espaliering – Basic Guide”.)
 The jujube tree has few disease or insect problems although Texas root rot can be a problem in desert areas.

-Large elongated fruit ripening in mid-fall, close to Lang.
+Large elongated fruit ripening in mid autumn, close to Lang.
 This jujube has a remarkably high sugar content with a sweet apple flavor.
+Self-fruitful.
 150 hours.

 Jujube, Honey Jar